 The list goes on and on, and the range of pharmaceutical treatments for inflammation is not getting any better!
 Moreover, non-steroidal anti-inflammatory drugs (NSAIDs) are the most common pharmaceutical treatment for inflammation.
 These include:

-One of the main issues with NSAIDs such as Aspirin and Ibuprofen, in particular, is that people pop them like candy without realizing the formidable range of side effects, which include:
+One of the main concerns with easily available over-the-counter NSAIDs such as aspirin and ibuprofen is that people pop them like candy without physician supervision, and without realizing the formidable range of side effects, which can include:

-More serious side effects include possible liver and kidney failure, ulcers and prolonged bleeding after sustaining an injury or after surgery.
-More worryingly, however, is the fact that NSAIDs increase the risk of potentially fatal strokes and heart attacks.
-Given the problems associated with these pharmaceutical drugs, it is hardly surprising to learn that patients are desperately seeking alternatives such as CBD for their inflammation worries.
+More serious side effects include liver and kidney failure, ulcers and prolonged bleeding after sustaining an injury or after surgery.
+More worrisome, however, is the fact that NSAIDs increase the risk of potentially fatal strokes and heart attacks.
+Given the problems associated with these pharmaceutical drugs, it is hardly surprising to learn that patients are desperately seeking alternatives such as cannabidiol (CBD) for their inflammation worries.

 How Can CBD Help With Inflammation?

 The simple answer is to change our diets and increase our Omega 3 index levels.
-However, the solution isn’t as basic as that for an increasing percentage of Americans.
-CBD is long associated with anti-inflammatory and immunosuppressive qualities, and the clamor for this cannabinoid has increased significantly since the FDA has allowed it to be marketed as a food supplement.
+However, the solution isn’t as basic as that for an increasing percentage of Americans, because major diet change is no simple feat.
+CBD is long associated with anti-inflammatory and immune supportive qualities, and the clamor for this cannabinoid has increased significantly given its widespread availability.

 The two main cannabinoid receptors in your nervous system are CB1 and CB2.
 While THC is more effective when dealing with CB1 (controls perception, mood, sleep, memory, and appetite), CBD has a greater impact on the CB2 receptor (affects the immune system).